This FREE exhibition celebrates the centenary anniversary of (some) women getting the right to vote.

 Find out all about the women who drove the movement for suffrage, how they were imprisoned, force fed and beaten, as well as discovering the North East’s history of women’s suffrage and women in politics.

-The exhibition will include clips and songs from both Mary Poppins (1964) and Suffragette (2015).
+The exhibition includes clips and songs from both Mary Poppins (1964) and Suffragette (2015).

 You will also be given the chance to submit your vote for who you thought was the most influential woman from the exhibition in our very own ballot box!